qiongz/NN_exercises/README.md

 Cost of train/validation at epoch   10 :  0.00722232 0.03297896
 validation set accuracy:0.992024
 </code></pre>
-The accuracy improves, while we could that it's still overfitted, batch-normalization will be updated in the further version.
+The accuracy improves, while we could see that we're still over-fitting, batch-normalization will be updated in the further version.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)